Don’t let our elderly die of cold!

 Winter Deaths are at an all time low, please help me ensure this continues

-I know I keep sharing this post but that is because I am so passionate to prevent elderly people, unnecessarily, being unwell or dying.
-I have just received another batch and have stocked up on stamps so please – ” Don’t let our elderly die of cold”.
+I know I keep sharing this post but that is because I am so passionate about prevent elderly people being unnecessarily unwell or dying.

 Free Room thermometers available again this year.
-This is my 5th year of distributing them for Age UK as they do seem to forget to promote them!
-The thermometer card is found in the middle of the “Winter wrapped up guide” which contains heeps of useful ways to stay warm and well when the weather is cold.
+This is my 6th year of distributing them for Age UK as they do seem to forget to promote them!
+The thermometer card is found in the middle of the “Winter wrapped up guide” which contains heaps of useful ways to stay warm and well when the weather is cold.

 All you need to do to have one sent out is leave me a message at the bottom of this post in the comments box.
 Your address will not be shared publically.

-The thermometer card is found in the middle of the “Winter wrapped up guide” which contains heeps of useful ways to stay warm and well when the weather is cold.
+The thermometer card is found in the middle of the “Winter wrapped up guide” which contains heaps of useful ways to stay warm and well when the weather is cold.